Bokoness/graphql/README.md

-# This repo is only for learning purpose of Graphql
+# This repo is only for learning purposes of Graphql